istec-iuc/WebVenom/README.md

-# WebVenom
+# WebVenom Web Application

-WebVenom is a Flask-based web application designed to allow users to upload files and infect them with malicious payloads using msfvenom.
+WebVenom Web Application is a Flask-based web application designed to allow users to upload files and infect them with malicious payloads using msfvenom.
 This project integrates Python and msfvenom to provide a simple interface for file uploading, infection, and downloading of the infected files.

 ## Features